 If your KitchenAid oven not heating is a convection model, a defective fan motor is a likely culprit.
 Convection ovens produce faster and more balanced cooking by way of a fan motor that circulates the oven’s hot air.
 If the motor breaks down, the fan isn’t able to circulate, laying the ground for insufficient cooking times.

 Attempt to test the fan motor with a multimeter to show continuity.
-If the test reveals a lack of continuity, the motor is potentially defective.
+The motor is potentially defective if the test reveals a lack of continuity.
 Check if you’re able to effortlessly able to turn the fan blades by hand.
 If you experience struggle, you have a weak or broken motor.
 Either instance requires replacement.